 Participants need to be available from noon through 8:00 p.m.
 All activities will take place on the UIUC campus.

 Each team will be composed of four, full-time UIUC juniors, seniors or graduate students for a maximum of nine groups.

 Since an intended goal of this competition is to have participants work on an interdisciplinary team, we would ideally prefer to have one student from Law, one from Engineering, and two from different areas of Business.
 At the same time, however, we realize that some flexibility in team organization may be necessary to best accommodate the skill sets and academic backgrounds represented by those who apply to participate in this competition.

 This competition is designed to challenge students to consider how ethical and professional responsibility issues are influenced by stakeholder perspectives.
-Therefore, teams will prepare three presentations with each focusing on the interests of a specific stakeholder group (details will be provided when the case is distributed).
+Therefore, teams will prepare two or three presentations with each focusing on the interests of a specific stakeholder group (details will be provided when the case is distributed).
 While each of the presentations should be distinct, some foundational information will naturally be repeated in all of them.

 Case Competition Overview

 The use of case competitions in business programs at American colleges and universities is a long-held and highly regarded tradition.
 While each competition has its own goals and format, they all provide students an opportunity to explore business problems in new and challenging ways.
 At the same time, these exercises offer all the rewards and challenges of working in a team to accomplish a common goal.